ibm-cloud-docs/openwhisk/services.md

     In this example, the credentials for the Cloudant service, along with any other credentials for other service types belong to a parameter named `__bx_creds`.
 The action code can access the necessary information by getting the `__bx_creds` parameter.

-    For example, in `nodejs`, you can use the following code to get the apikey for the Cloudant service in the previous sample.
+    For example, in `nodejs`, you can use the following code to get the API key for the Cloudant service in the previous sample.

     ```sh
     function main(params) {